ArupAus/lunchtimepython/Session6/session_6_problems.md

 	#
     # return list of the 20 most frequently used words in order (most common to least common)
 	# don't forget to ignore the words in the list above
+	#
     return words # this must be a list

 # you can use additional functions (in fact you should).
-Just make sure you submit these
+Just make sure you submit the two functions above without changing the name of these functions.
 ```

-## The following questions cannot be not marked by the MARKBOT.
+### The following questions cannot be not marked by the MARKBOT.
 They are bonus problems.

 ## Password Generator